-Play on World-Class Golf Courses
+Play on World-Class Golf Courses in Mourne Gullion Strangford

-the Mourne Mountains & Ring of Gullion is home to Golf Digest’s Number One Golf Course in the World, Royal County Down.
+The Mourne Mountains & Ring of Gullion is home to Golf Digest’s Number One Golf Course in the World, Royal County Down.
 For those who enjoy technical challenges, the course has seen some of the best players in the world play including golfing legends Tiger Woods and Tom Watson.
 Rory McIlroy is also a frequent visitor to the revered links.
 If you want a chance to play like the professionals, or even come face to face with a local legend, then head to Royal County Down.
+A rare opportunity to test your skill against the glorious backdrop of Slieve Donard mountain.

-Follow in the footsteps of Champions
+Follow in the footsteps of Golfing Champions

 Try your hand at Spa Golf Club’s eighteen hole course.
 Extended in 1989, this 6,500-yard course can be found just a mile away from the ancient market town of Ballynahinch.
 Come prepared to deal with the fairway bunkers - you will need to come up with a strategy to get around them!